niklashog/BillstaZoo/README.md

 13. Contact section.
 Forms and Google map.
 14. Great lesson!
 Will do a lot different the next time and I'm 100% sure the same thought will hit me in the head at the end of that one anyways :)

 PS.
 Workitems and Images contain things that I have fiddled with on the side.
-Unrelated to this project.
+Some of which are unrelated to this project.
 If you snoop, you snoop.
 Np.

 Credit and much love to these artists on Unsplash:
 LLama, Photo by Rhys Courtney📸 on Unsplash |